• Skip to primary navigation

 Brush with butter:

-• When all the pieces have been fried, brush them with the melted butter.
-No matter what other toppings you add, this melted butter is key for the moisture and flavor it adds.
+- When all the pieces have been fried, melt the ¼ cup of butter.
+Brush the fried dough with melted butter—no matter what other toppings you add, this is key for the moisture and flavor it adds.

 Toppings suggestions: